Originally from Nairobi, Kenya, Sylvia Kamande previously served with YWAM in Santiago, Chile, on the Frontier Mission Team in Chile.

 Briefly share about what you do in your current role.

-I am the Director of Family Outreach at Because Justice Matters and also part of the Executive team.
+I am the Family Ministry Director at Because Justice Matters and also part of the Executive team.
 My passion is creating brave places for moms to celebrate, learn new things, discover greater ways to grow in leadership, and strengthen their families.
 I really believe transformational relationships are key in community development.

 What do you love about serving as a Missionary?